-The Institute for Computing in Research can receive tax-exempt donations through the Friends of the Santa Fe Public Library.
+The Institute for Computing in Research can receive tax-exempt donations through the Software Freedom Conservancy.

 If you work for Los Alamos National Laboratory, or some other employer which has a donation mechanism, then you should use that mechanism.
 Sometimes your employer might even match your funds, so the Institute magically receives twice as much as you donate.